gmp26/sources/examQuestions/Q20/index.md

 pvids2:

 ````
 The _primorial_ of a number is the product of all the prime numbers less than or equal to that number.
-For example, the primorial of $6$ is $2\times3\times5=30$.
+For example, the primorial of $6$ is $2 \times 3 \times 5 = 30$.

 How many different whole numbers have a primorial of $210$?